aus-groundcover/georapp-help/docs/data-layers.md

 1. Click _Upload_ or _Explore Map data_ to access the Data catalogue window
 1. Click _My Data_
 1. Find your data.
 Your data may be local (stored on your device) or web data (available from a URL)
-    - For local data stored on your device you may prefer to drag and drop.
+    1. For local data stored on your device you may prefer to drag and drop.
 Otherwise click _Add Local Data_.
-        - Click _Browse_ to navigate to where your data is stored.
+        1. Click _Browse_ to navigate to where your data is stored.
-        - Select the data you wish to add.
+        1. Select the data you wish to add.
 Click Open.
-        - Your data should now be added to RaPP map view, Workspace legend, and details such as the data layer name and extent should show in the data catalogue window.
+        1. Your data should now be added to RaPP map view, Workspace legend, and details such as the data layer name and extent should show in the data catalogue window.
-        - Click _done_ on the top right to see your data in the map view.
+        1. Click _done_ on the top right to see your data in the map view.
-        - For more information about drawing your own polygons see [My polygons](#my-polygons).
+        1. For more information about drawing your own polygons see [My polygons](#my-polygons).
 For more information about using your polygons for analysis see [Analysis tool geometry inputs](analysis-tools.md#analysis-tool-geometry-inputs).
-    - For web data, click Add Web Data.
+    1. For web data, click _Add Web Data_.
 See [Other web services](#other-web-services) for more information.

 RaPP map compatible formats for local data include GeoJSON, KML or KMZ, CSV, CZML, GPX, JSON, GeoRSS, glTF, Shapefile (zip) and IFC.